 Applications for illegal trafficking (ENG)

 ANITA system will be equipped with applications that will facilitate the work of LEAs in illegal trafficking domain.
 The need of some applications have been elicited from use cases and below some requirements have been reported.
-It is worth noting that some applications can be subject to minor changes due to the end user feedback that will be received throughout the project.
+It is worth noting that some applications will be subject to changes due to the end user feedback that will be received throughout the project.

 Source monitoring – Add new source to monitor